 Also, if you are in business, even if you're an incorporated company with other investors, you must not have had a net loss in the last two years.
 So, if a company had a net loss because it could not turn enough profit in its business, it would be disqualified from becoming an accredited investor.

-How to become an accredited investor?
+How do you become an accredited investor?

 Getting into the accredited investor race is a long process.
 To become an accredited investor, you must submit a form detailing information about yourself and your finances, including what types of real estate you own and how much debt you owe.
 Physical records such as bank statements and verifying tax forms are also necessary to confirm that you meet the outlined financial requirement.